yashmadan123/mslearn-openai/Instructions/Labs/04-code-generation.md

     ```prompt
     Write four unit tests for the following function.\n---\n
     ```

-1. The results will replace what was in `result/app.txt`, and details four unit tests for that function.

-1. To check the results for option 2, follow step number 6 and 7 to see the content of app.txt file.

 1. Next, choose option **3** to fix bugs in an app for playing Go Fish.
 Enter the following prompt.